danish-song-of-liberation/nnl2/docs/General Documentation.md

 [Magicl Equivalents Table]: https://github.com/quil-lang/magicl/blob/master/doc/high-level.md

-*All nnl2 functions in the table will be from the :nnl2.hli.ts package*
+*All nnl2 functions in the table will be from the :nnl2.hli.ts package (sometimes the nnl2.lli.ts package may appear)*

 *I would also like to inform you that the table is very extensive.*